TarekDTM/TarekDTM/resume.md

    - Executed design improvements.

 - **Nessba** - E-commerce App
-   - Led frontend development and standard setting.
+   - Led front-end development and standard setting.
    - Implemented new features and design overhauls.
    - Managed translation and migration tasks.

 **Intern Developer | Pravica | On Site, Cairo, Egypt | 2019-2020 (1 year)**
-- Developed front end for the landing page using pure JavaScript, HTML, and CSS.
+- Developed the front end for the landing page using pure JavaScript, HTML, and CSS.
 - Assisted with UI changes for RateMyUi and learned about blockchain technology.
 - In charge of documentation and content writing for the company.